About NorthLink WA

 What are grade separations, interchanges and flyovers?

 The term grade separation refers to points where roads, railways or paths cross each other at different levels.
-Grade separations are constructed to keep traffic flowing, reduce delays and improve journey reliability and safety on the corridor.
+Grade separations keep traffic flowing, reduce delays and improve journey reliability and safety on the corridor.

 An interchange is where two or more roads cross each other at different levels, with at least one of the roads free flowing.
-Ramps are provided so that vehicles can get on or off the free flowing road.
+Ramps enable vehicles to get on or off the free flowing road.

 A flyover is a bridge carrying one road over another, with no connection between the two roads.

-Where will interchanges or flyovers be built along the route?
+Where are interchanges and flyovers along the route?

-Interchanges: Collier Road, Morley Drive, Reid Highway, Hepburn Avenue, Gnangara Road, The Promenade, Stock Road and Neaves Road.
+Interchanges: Collier Road, Morley Drive, Reid Highway, Hepburn Avenue, Gnangara Road, The Promenade, Stock Road, Neaves Road and Brand Highway.

-Flyovers: Benara Road, Marshall Road, Reid Highway / Beechboro Road North, Muchea South Road / the freight rail line.
+Flyovers: Benara Road, Marshall Road, Reid Highway and Beechboro Road North, Muchea South Road, the freight rail line and Ellen Brook.

 What is a property condition survey?

-How is noise, dust and vibration being managed during construction?
+How is noise, dust and vibration managed during construction?

-Construction noise will be managed in accordance with Local Government requirements and approvals, including City of Bayswater, City of Swan, Shire of Chittering and Town of Bassendean.
+Construction noise is managed in accordance with Local Government requirements and approvals, including City of Bayswater, City of Swan, Shire of Chittering and Town of Bassendean.

 The majority of construction work is happening between 7am and 7pm Monday to Saturday.
 To minimise traffic delays and impacts on utility services such as water and power, some work will need to be completed at night.
 Details of out of hours work will be communicated to impacted residents before night works begin.